ethereum/ethereum-org-website/src/content/learn/index.md

 - [What’s new in ETH 2.0](https://eth2.news) _A regular newsletter about Eth2 development_
 - [ethresear.ch forum](https://ethresear.ch/) _Deeper technical discussions on Ethereum for Eth2 and beyond_
 - [ETHGlobal](https://ethglobal.co) _An Ethereum hackathon series - attend one near you!_
-- [Web3 University](https://www.web3.university) _A community driven online resource foused on teaching and learning Web3 development_
+- [Web3 University](https://www.web3.university) _A community-driven online resource focused on web3 development_

 ## How Ethereum works {#how-ethereum-works}